 "[Unlike HA], polyglutamic acid doesn't occur naturally in our bodies," Wong says.
 "Ingredient suppliers claim it can hold 10 times more water than hyaluronic acid, which is very impressive."
 Tilbury, on the other hand, claims it holds four times as much moisture because of its larger molecular size and can actually help the skin produce more hyaluronic acid.
 "Not only does it draw water into the cells, like HA, but it also forms a protective film on your skin that prevents water from evaporating," she claims.
 "I call it my plumper-looking skin filter!"

-What both Wong and Tilbury do agree on is that polyglutamic acid is more effective at holding onto moisture than hyaluronic acid,—however, don't be so quick to abandon HA in favor of PGA.
+What both Wong and Tilbury do agree on is that polyglutamic acid is more effective at holding onto moisture than hyaluronic acid, however, don't be so quick to abandon HA in favor of PGA.
 "I see the two ingredients as friends rather than competitors," says Tilbury.
 "When used together, they can be seen as the ultimate recipe for hydrated skin."

 Why Is It Under-the-Radar?

 Polyglutamic acid is relatively new on the beauty market, Wong tells us.
 According to Tilbury, it also costs more than HA, which affects profit margins and could be one of the reasons we haven't seen it in that many products to date.
+That being said, as the popularity of this skincare powerhouse increases, we could eventually see more products, at lower price points, enter the market.
+Already, we see the acid as a key ingredient in at least one trendy skincare line, the Futurwise Slugging System.

 Tilbury notes that "polyglutamic acid floods the skin with moisture—all skin types require hydration to function optimally but sensitive and dry skin types, in particular, will love the hydration boost this gives."
+Oily skin could also benefit from polyglutamic acid, but it's best to proceed with caution.

 Is It Best Applied via a Serum?

 Polyglutamic acid is mostly formulated into serum textures, and Wong tells us that "since it's a general humectant and effective at very low concentrations (as low as 0.1%), it can work well in lots of different formulations.
 Along with serums, it can be formulated into moisturizers, essences, toners, possibly even sunscreens though I don't know of any on the market yet."
+It also plays well with makeup, so you can layer it on the skin before adding in your other products.

 "As more people learn about the benefits of PGA, it will gain the cult status of HA and we can expect to see it used in more products," predicts Tilbury.
 "I’m thrilled to have been one of the first to bottle this incredible, supercharged ingredient."